-2. Planes of error probability and efficiency of bandwidth choosing and optimum option in different situations Work in pairs Extract and summarize 3.
-Bounded systems in power and bandwidth 2.
-Analysis of planes of error probability and efficiency of bandwidth the most important concepts of a unit 4.
-Put the theory into 4.
-Systems with or without encoding 3.
-Solving problems about the design of a digital practice 5.
-Modulation for direct communications system interest about the work of 6.
-Modulation for frequency hopping exposition about one theme of designing a digital communications digital communications 6.
-Active participation in 7.
-Relation to the multiple access techniques system 5.
-Search and summarize the information about one theme of designing a digital communications system sessions 6.
+- choosing and optimum option in different situations - 2.
+Analysis of planes of error probability and efficiency of bandwidth - 3.
+Solving problems about the design of a digital communications system - 4.
+Preparation of an exposition about one theme of designing a digital communications system - 5.
+Search and summarize the information about one theme of designing a digital communications system - 6.
 Solving problems about advanced digital modulations